Boavizta/boaviztapi/docs/docs/FUNCTIONNAL/manufacture_methodology.md

-# BOTTOM-UP METHODOLOGY
+# MANUFACTURE METHODOLOGY

+Manufacture impacts are measured at components and device level.
+**The total impacts of manufacture is returned independently on the use duration.**

 ## Documentation

-The bottom-up methodology measures the manufacture impacts of devices (**only servers for now**) by aggregating the impact of each of its component.
+We use a bottom-up methodology to measure the manufacture impacts of devices by aggregating the impacts of each of their components.

 ### Variable components impacts